What do you write?

 When people ask me what I do, I am never sure how to respond.
-Besides my present work — teaching teachers to teach writing — I always had to do whatever jobs I happen across that either:
+Besides my present work — teaching teachers to teach writing — I always had to do whatever jobs I happened to come across that either:

-- give me a chance to learn something.
+- gave me a chance to learn something.

 My readers have to use my material as well as read it, so I format it for the users' convenience.
 Often that information design aspect means doing simple things like putting items in lists or using call-out boxes to explain terms that have a special meaning in the particular context.

 Other times, I need to design or redesign a publication so it is not only easier to use but looks easier to use.
 When a subject is hard, you don't want to make it any harder by a confusing layout or lengthy paragraphs of type.

 I don't always work with material provided by subject matter experts.